 California’s Lemon Law is covered under the Song-Beverly Consumer Warranty Act, which begins with Section 1790 of the California Civil Code.
-The lemon law provides relief to buyers of motor vehicles and other consumer products sold within the state of California with an express written warranty that have failed to perform in conformity with the warranty.
+The lemon law provides relief to buyers of motor vehicles and other consumer products sold within the state of CA with an express written warranty that have failed to perform in conformity with the warranty.
 “Perform in conformity with the warranty” is a fancy way of saying the product had defects which affected its use, value or safety.
-Among the many issues that are evaluated in a lemon law case, is whether a manufacturer, or its repairing agents (the dealership in automobile case), were given a reasonable number of repairs to conform the motor vehicle to the express written warranty.
-This means whether the vehicle was taken back to dealership for repairs and whether the number of times the vehicle was taken in for repairs was unreasonable, that is, too many.
+Among the many issues that are evaluated in a lemon law case, is whether a manufacturer or its repairing agents (the dealership in automobile case), were given a reasonable number of repairs to conform the motor vehicle to the express written warranty.
+This means whether the vehicle was taken back to the dealership for repairs and whether the number of times the vehicle was taken in for repairs was unreasonable, that is, too many.

 There has been a lot of debate over what constitutes a reasonable number of repair attempts.
 Unfortunately, there is no absolute answer to what constitutes a reasonable number of repairs as it always depends on what is reasonable under the circumstances.
 Therefore, what constitutes too many repair attempts must be reviewed on a case-by-case basis.

 California’s Lemon Law is contained within the Song-Beverly Consumer Warranty Act and Section 1793.22 of the California Civil Code provides some specific guidance in narrowing down what constitutes a reasonable number of repairs; however, a judge or an arbitrator will ultimately make the final decision.